+Effective Date:

-Effective Date:First day of the first calendar quarter that is six months beyond the date that MOD-001-1, MOD-028-1, MOD-029-1, and MOD-030-2 are effective
+In those jurisdictions where regulatory approval is required, the latter of either the first day of the first calendar quarter twelve months after applicable regulatory approval or the first day of the first calendar quarter six months after MOD-001-1, MOD-028-1, MOD-029-1, and MOD-030-2 are effective.

+In those jurisdictions where no regulatory approval is required, the latter of either the first day of the first calendar quarter twelve months after Board of Trustees adoption or the first day of the first calendar quarter six months after MOD-001-1, MOD-028-1, MOD-029-1 and MOD-030-2 are effective.

 Requirements

-Each Planning Coordinator shall prepare and keep current a Planning Transfer Capability Implementation Document (PTCID) that includes, at a minimum, the following information: [Violation Risk Factor: Medium] [Time Horizon: Planning]
+Each Planning Coordinator shall prepare and keep current a Planning Transfer Capability Methodology Document (PTCMD) that includes, at a minimum, the following information: [Violation Risk Factor: Lower] [Time Horizon: Planning]

-A list of all Transmission Operators for which the Planning Coordinator determines Planning Transfer Capabilities and for each of these Transmission Operators.

-A list of the interfaces for which the Planning Coordinator determines a Planning Transfer Capability.
+A description of how each of the following is addressed in the calculation of Planning Transfer Capabilities (PTC).
+If any of the following are not used in the calculation of PTC an explanation must be provided.

+Generation dispatch, including expected outages, additions and retirements

+Transmission system topology, including expected transmission outages, additions and retirement

+System demand

+Current and projected transmission uses

+Parallel path impacts (loop flow)

+Contingencies

+Reliability margins applied to reflect uncertainty with BES conditions.

+A list of all PTC’s to be calculated.

+A statement that PTC’s shall respect all applicable System Operating Limits (SOL’s).

-A detailed explanation of the methods used to calculate Planning Transfer Capabilities, including how those methods are or are not consistent with the methods selected by the Transmission Operator and described in the associated Transmission Service Provider’s Available Transfer Capability Implementation Document (ATCID).
+A statement that the assumptions and criteria used to calculate PTC are as or more limiting than the assumptions and criteria used in the operating horizon.

-For each case in which the method used to determine a Planning Transfer Capability is not consistent with the method selected by the Transmission Operator and described in the associated Transmission Service Provider’s Available Transfer Capability Implementation Document (ATCID), a justification of the inconsistency.
+A description of how generation/load is adjusted to determine the PTC’s identified in 1.2 above.

+A description of the assumptions and criteria used to calculate PTC.

-Each Planning Coordinator shall notify the following entities before implementing a new or revised PTCID: [Violation Risk Factor: Lower] [Time Horizon: Planning]
+Each Planning Coordinator shall issue its PTCMD, and any revisions to the PTCMD, to the following entities prior to the effectiveness of such revisions: [Violation Risk Factor: Lower] [Time Horizon: Planning]

 Each Planning Coordinator adjacent to the Planning Coordinator’s planning coordinator area.

-Each Transmission Service Provider within the Planning Coordinator’s planning coordinator area.

-Each Transmission Operator within the Planning Coordinator’s planning coordinator area.

 Each Transmission Planner within the Planning Coordinator’s planning coordinator area.

-Each Planning Coordinator shall make available its current PTCID to all of the entities specified in Requirement R2.
+Any other functional entity that has a reliability-related need for such PTCs and makes a written request for such PTCs.

+If a recipient of the PTC Methodology provides documented technical comments on the methodology, the Planning Coordinator shall provide a documented response to that recipient within 45 calendar days of receipt of those comments.
+The response shall indicate whether a change will be made to the PTC Methodology and, if no change will be made to that PTC Methodology, the reason why.
+[Violation Risk Factor: Lower][Time Horizon: Planning]

+Each Planning Coordinator shall verify, and if necessary recalculate, PTCs consistent with its PTCMD for years two through five at least once each calendar year.
 [Violation Risk Factor: Lower] [Time Horizon: Planning]

-Each Planning Coordinator shall verify, and if necessary recalculate, PTCs consistent with its PTCID for each season (Spring, Summer, Fall, and Winter) for years two through five at least once each calendar year.
-[Violation Risk Factor: Medium] [Time Horizon: Planning]

-The Planning Coordinator shall make its PTCs available no later than ten calendar days following their being verified or recalculated to: [Violation Risk Factor: Lower] [Time Horizon: Planning]
+The Planning Coordinator shall make its PTCs available no later than thirty calendar days following their being verified or recalculated to those entities identified in Requirement R2.
+[Violation Risk Factor: Lower] [Time Horizon: Planning]

-Each Transmission Planner within the Planning Coordinator’s planning coordinator area.

-Any other entities specified in Requirement R2 that have a reliability-related need for such PTCs and make a written request for such PTCs.

 Measures

-Each Planning Coordinator shall have a current, dated PTCID that includes the information specified in Requirement R1.
+Each Planning Coordinator shall have a current, dated PTCMD that includes the information specified in Requirement R1.

-Each Planning Coordinator shall have evidence (such as dated e-mail or dated phone logs along with its dated new or revised PTCID) that it notified the entities specified in Requirement R2 prior to implementing a new or revised PTCID.
+Each Planning Coordinator shall have evidence (such as dated e-mail or dated transmittal letters along with its dated new or revised PTCMD) that it issued its PTCMD or anyrevisions to its PTCMD, to the entities specified in Requirement R2 prior to the effectiveness of such revisions.